PHI

 Paul George

-George produces at an above average rate for a 31-minute workload.
-Elite defensive value (+3.9/game) is a major strength.
+George produces at an elite rate for a 32-minute workload.

 Every stat, every credit, every cost — per game average